forestgrape/coronavirus/2_biological/coronavirus.md

 ### Lifetime Storage
-[in work] As noted above form of life have to ability to memorize environment interactions.
-4 forms of lifetime storage are known to be used on todays earth.
+[in work] Life forms have to ability to memorize environment interactions.
+Four kinds of lifetime storage are known to be used on todays earth.

 * ##### ssRNA
     single stranded RNA: